 Downloading the project from Github

-The blue button will download a .zip file of the project which you'll need to unzip, but if you're already familiar with Git you can use
+The green button will download a .zip file of the project which you'll need to unzip, but if you're already familiar with Git you can use

 git clone in the normal way.